 Biogas is a unique fuel

-It is now well acknowledged that landfill gas is a unique fuel.
-It possesses characteristics that are not matched by any other similar fuel gas, such as natural gas or biogas from anaerobic digesters.
+It is now well acknowledged that landfill biogas or biogas from AD plants can be employed as a unique fuel that does not normally require back-up from deisel or natural gas injection.
+However, biogas possesses characteristics that are not matched by any other similar fuel gas, such as natural gas.

-For this reason a landfill gas fuel skid must be built specifically for this application.
+For this reason, a biogas fuel skid must be built specifically for this application.
 Of particular note are the high-levels of moisture drop out and the possibility of a wide range of potentially corrosive trace gases.
 These range from halogens to ammonia and mercaptans.

 - High-reliability gas pumping sets